daimo-eth/daimo/README.md

 ### Development

-**Daimo is under active development.** Coming soon to testnet and TestFlight.
+**Daimo is under active development.** Now on testnet, TestFlight, and in Play Store open testing.

 <details>
 <summary><strong>Quick start for developers</strong></summary>